 So, how often should you maintain your electric actuator?
 In reality, the determination of maintenance intervals depends heavily on application-specific operating conditions such as workload, speed, overhang and contamination.
 For the optimal lifetime of SMC electric actuators, we recommend maintenance activities every 6 months, 1000 km or 5 million cycles, whichever occurs first.

+SMC´s Electric Actuator, High Rigidity and High Precision Slider Type – LEKFS Series

 Maintenance need not be onerous; simple checks often suffice, such as visually inspecting for loose screws and loose cable connections, along with checking for any increase in vibration or noise.
 Further maintenance tips include checking the lubricant condition on moving parts, assessing mechanical play in fixed components, and looking for any wear or cuts on the belt.

 The belt is a key component, so checking tension is also advisable.
 A belt that becomes loose could skip a tooth on the pulley, causing positional deviations or allowing the actuator slider to crash into the end of its stroke.